The evolution of the boat (in a few words)

 Boats are designed for the body of water upon which they are going to be used.
 There is a boat out there for every activity and every job at hand.
 However, there are restrictions on where and how you use them.

-In order to pilot a boat, you would first need to obtain a boating license, the same as you would to drive a car.
+In order to pilot a boat, you first need to obtain a boating license, the same as you would to drive a car.
 Although oceans and lakes have significantly less traffic than roads, it is still essential that you know the rules before heading out.
 For example, it is common practice to restrict boat speeds within a certain distance from the shore.
 This helps reduce the effect a boats wake has on swimmers and on boats that are moored at the docks.

 Safety out on the water